-Cloth face coverings can help protect the people around you.
+Masks can help protect the people around you.
 Many people with COVID-19 have no signs or symptoms and can pass the virus to others without knowing it.
-When we talk, sneeze, or cough, tiny droplets that contain the virus can be carried into the air.
-Wearing a cloth face covering helps stop those droplets from going into the air or landing on surfaces.
+When we talk, sneeze, sing, or cough, tiny droplets that contain the virus can be carried into the air.
+Infections occur mainly through exposure to these droplets when a person is in close contact with someone who has COVID-19.

-You can help do your part to stop COVID-19 by wearing a cloth face covering in public places even if you don’t think you are sick or have been exposed to the virus.Remember that my face cover protects you and your face cover protects me!
+You can help do your part to stop COVID-19 by wearing a mask in public places even if you don’t think you are sick or have been exposed to the virus.

-- While eating or drinking
+- While actively eating or drinking

 - While exercising or using exercise equipment